mnunes/Count-Model-Diagnostics/README.md

 ## Introduction

-The function `autoplot.countreg.R` uses results from package `countreg` to create diagnostics plots for count models.
-This function depends on `countreg` and `ggplot2` packages.
+The function `autoplot.countreg.R` uses some functions from package `countreg` to create diagnostics plots for count models.
+Four plots are created in order to check the model assumptions. `ggplot2` is used to make the plots have a similar look and feel.

+Therefore, `autoplot.countreg.R` function depends on both `countreg` and `ggplot2` packages.

 ## Usage

-Put file `autoplot.countreg.R` and the code for your analysis in the folder.
-Run `source(autoplot.countreg.R)` to load the function in your environment.
-Below you can find an example on how to use the function.
+Download `autoplot.countreg.R` and put it in the same folder your analysis is.
+Run `source(autoplot.countreg.R)` to load the function and the packages needed in your environment.

+Run the code below to make a reproducible example.

     source(autoplot.countreg.R)
     library(MASS)